IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 Order execution takes an order instruction and translates it into a buy or sell operation.
 The responsibility of the user is to do something with the returned order execution state and result;
-mostly, we want to post-process and append each successful order to some list for later analysis, and that's where order and log records come into play.
-Furthermore, we may want to update the current valuation price and portfolio value using the filled order price since it's the most up-to-date price at the execution time.
+mostly, we want to post-process and append each successful order to some list for later analysis - that's where order and log records come into play.
+Furthermore, we may want to raise an error if an order has been rejected and a certain flag in the requirements is present.
 All of this is ensured by [process_order_nb](/api/portfolio/nb/core/#vectorbtpro.portfolio.nb.core.process_order_nb).

 #### Order records

-Order records is a [structured](https://numpy.org/doc/stable/user/basics.rec.html) NumPy array of data type [order_dt](/api/portfolio/enums/#vectorbtpro.portfolio.enums.order_dt) containing information on each successful order.
+Order records is a [structured](https://numpy.org/doc/stable/user/basics.rec.html) NumPy array of the data type [order_dt](/api/portfolio/enums/#vectorbtpro.portfolio.enums.order_dt) containing information on each successful order.
 Each order in this array is assumed to be completed, that is, you should view an order as a trade in the vectorbt's world.
 Since we're dealing with Numba, we cannot and should not use lists and other inefficient data structures for storing such complex information.
-Given that orders have fields with variable data types, the best data structure is a record array, which is a regular NumPy array with a complex data type that behaves similarly to a Pandas DataFrame.
+Given that orders have fields with variable data types, the best data structure is a record array, which is a regular NumPy array with a complex data type and that behaves similarly to a Pandas DataFrame.

 Since any NumPy array is a non-appendable structure, we should initialize an empty array of